The Lost Tapes 2: Background

 In 2002, Nas released The Lost Tapes, compiling previously unreleased tracks that were discarded from recording sessions for Nas' studio albums, I Am...
 (1999) and Stillmatic (2001).
 A follow-up compilation, The Lost Tapes 2, was originally intended to be released on December 16, 2003, and include unreleased recordings, remixes, and freestyle tracks.
 However, its release was delayed, and in 2006, Nas signed to Def Jam Recordings.
-In a June 2010 interview for Hot 97.5 KVEG, he said of following-up The Lost Tapes, "I do got a lot of songs that really didn't make no album, that's just sittin' around [or] got lost.
+In a June 2010 interview for Hot 97.5 KVEG, he talked about a follow-up to The Lost Tapes, "I do got a lot of songs that really didn't make no album, that's just sittin' around [or] got lost.
 So I've got enough actually, for a Lost Tapes 2 and 3 by now.
 So I've just got to set it up, put them together – 12 songs for one album, 12 songs for another album, and figure it out.
 That's all it takes."
 In September, he announced plans to release The Lost Tapes 2 on December 14.
 However, its release was further delayed by Def Jam, whom Nas accused of mishandling the project and its budget in a personal e-mail sent to label executives.
 Reports of the project's delay incited fans to create an online petition in December asking for Def Jam to release the album.
 After losing time to the project's delay, Nas began recording for a new studio album and put plans for The Lost Tapes 2 on hold.

 In 2012, American singer Frank Ocean and producer Hit-Boy created a track entitled "No Such Thing As White Jesus" that went unreleased.
 The track was reworked as "Royalty" featuring RaVaughn.
 Ocean still received songwriting credit for the track.